-- A. Introducing Clues to the Mystery Word B. Introducing Mystery Word: "I" - 3.
-Closing and Assessment (2 minutes) A. Reflecting on Learning - 4.
+- A. Reflecting on Learning - 4.
 Differentiated Small Group Instruction and Rotations (40-45 minutes)

-- I can identify the name and sound for the letters "h" and "p." - I can search in a text (poem) and find a word with one letter in it. - I can use clues from the text (poem) to identify a mystery word.
+- I can identify the name and sound for the letters "c" and "n." - I can search in a text (poem) and find a word with one letter in it. - I can use clues from the text (poem) to identify a mystery word.

-- Observe students during the Opening. - Determine whether they can say the sounds for each letter correctly.
-Refer to the Articulatory Gestures resource as needed. - Also determine whether they demonstrate one-to-one correspondence with words. - Record students' progress on the Snapshot Assessment.
+- Observe students during Opening. - Determine whether they can say the sounds for each letter correctly.
+Refer to Articulatory Gestures chart as needed. - Also determine whether they demonstrate one-to-one correspondence with words. - Record students' progress on the Snapshot Assessment.